CharlesWangZ/Simple_Stock_Env/README.md

 # Simple_Stock_Env

-Stock_Env simulates a Brownian Motion with votality(sigma).
-Actions would have a price impact on the stock price.
+Stock_Env simulates a Brownian Motion with votality(sigma) with more then one agents.
+Each agent's action would have a price impact on the stock price.

-PPO agent aims to learn the optimal strategy (in this case, twap) to maximise culumative return after selling all current stocks.
+PPO class contains the functions to behave in the environment.

+Run experiment.py to start training.